asahi417/pytorch-language-model/README.md

-# Pytorch scripts
+# Pytorch Language Modeling
-Pytorch self-contained sample scripts:
+Pytorch language modeling.

 ## Contents
 All the script work with python>=3.6.